Meningitis

 | Gram stain / culture | Often +ve | – | Ziehl-Neelsen stain (may be +ve) | India ink (may be +ve) |

-In addition to the parameters listed above, PCR for relative pathogens should be performed as well.
+In addition to the parameters listed above, PCR for relevant pathogens should be performed as well.

-IV antibiotic is the top priority in bacterial meningitis, it should be started ASAP, and within 1 hour of arriving at hospital
+IV antibiotics are the top priority in bacterial meningitis, it should be started ASAP, and within 1 hour of arriving at hospital

 - Ceftriaxone (alternative: cefotaxime)

-IV dexamethasone should also be given with or before first dose of antibiotic if >3 m/o and bacterial meningitis is strongly suspected or confirmed
+IV dexamethasone should also be given with, or before the first dose of antibiotic, if the patient is >3 m/o and bacterial meningitis is strongly suspected or confirmed

-- Only continue dexamethasone if meningitis is found caused by pneumococcus or Haemophilus influenzae type b
+Only continue dexamethasone if meningitis is found to be caused by pneumococcus or Haemophilus influenzae type b

 NICE guideline covered the choice of antibiotics for 6 organisms, but there are actually only 2 antibiotic regimens one needs to learn:

-- In terms of the guidelines, there are some discrepancy regarding duration to continue the antibiotic, but the author deems it excessive and is unlikely to be important for exams.
+- In terms of the guidelines, there are some discrepancies regarding duration to continue the antibiotic, but the author deems it excessive and is unlikely to be important for exams.

 - Clinically, the choice of antibiotic would be guided by local microbiology guidelines and culture sensitivities